Lazzaretto Nuovo — the plague island

-Rather, Antonio Moro writes in a Brescian dialect of Lombard, which is the regional language spoken in Lombardy before the unification of Italy.
+Rather, Antonio Moro wrote in a Brescian dialect of Lombard, which was the regional language of Lombardy before the unification of Italy.

 Brescia, and also Preseglie, came under the domination of the Serenissima in 1427, a long time before Antonio Moro was born.
 The workers travelled to Venice because there they had more rights and protections, rather than towards Milan which was in another state.